Online Safety Newsletters

 Parents warned against online gaming app Roblox

-Article taken from Times Education Suppliment online edition Kate Parker 1st February 2018 at 17:30
+Article taken from Times Education Suppliment online edition Kate Parker 1st February 2018

 A letter home to parents warns that children are receiving inappropriate messages with characters doing 'very adult things'